The Dark Underworld of the Paris Catacombs

-From its beginnings as a limestone quarry to its use for the burial of the dead in the 18 th century, and the part it plays today in the lives of the Cataphiles, the Paris Catacombs has been an important feature of the city.
+From its beginnings as a limestone quarry to its use for the burial of the dead in the 18 th century, and the part it plays today in the lives of the Cataphiles, the Paris Catacombs have been an important feature of the city.

 Although systematic exploration of the underground tunnels may bring to light the extent of the catacombs, it would probably not meet with approval from all quarters.
 After all, the secrecy of the catacomb networks, and the opportunity to escape from the hustle and bustle of the city above, are attractive concepts to the Cataphiles, and they would probably not let go of their haunts so easily.

 The living and the dead both inhabit the Paris Catacombs.
 Jay Springett/Flickr

 Top image: Countless skeletal remains line the tunnels and chambers of the Paris Catacombs (dirk94025 / Adobe Stock)

 Available at: http://www.atlasobscura.com/places/catacombes-de-paris

 Geiling, N., 2014.
 Beneath Paris' City Streets, There's an Empire of Death Waiting for Tourists.
 [Online]